boatcow/AWS_SQS_DE_ASSESSMENT/README.md

-# Platform for Amazon SNS Events Visualization
+# Platform for Amazon SQS Events Visualization

 This platform is designed to consume Amazon SNS Events, facilitating their storage and visualization.